- Found in the operations order

 |

-- Should be taken from briefing card/PAG, then supplemented as appropriate
+- Derives from a briefing card/PAG, then supplemented as appropriate

-- Responses to new queries should be coordinated with the same staffs that approved the briefing card
+- Coordinates responses to new queries with the same staff that approved the briefing card

 |